coffeemuse/ISPF/README.md

 4. Immediately `LOGOFF` and do not logon again until ISPF installs.
 5. Once install completes, login and type `ISPF` at the `READY` prompt to start ISPF.

-# THANKS
+## Thank you
-Thanks go out to mainframed767 and Wally Mclaughlin.
+Thanks go out to the [Soldier of Fortran](https://github.com/mainframed) and Wally Mclaughlin.